pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/belowground_competition/SoilWaterContent/soil_properties/i_soil_properties.md

-Properties of the soil as described in Heinermann (2023) ADD DOI.
+Soil properties as described in Heinermann (2023) ADD DOI.